-However, since our candidates have been withheld from the Company-AAG's VIF [see the Company-AAG's March 21, 2008 Proxy Statement at the tail end; our names were also withheld in years 2003, 2004, 2005, 2006 and 2007 (which was never explained by Company-AAG management)], registered and beneficial stockholders will need to VOTE A PROXY CARD THAT WILL BE AVAILABLE ONLY AT THE END OF OUR PROXY STATEMENT, which will be available at www.votepal.com/.
+However, since our candidates have been withheld from the Company-AAG's VIF [see the Company-AAG's April 4, 2008 Definitive Proxy Statement at the tail end; our names were also withheld in years 2003, 2004, 2005, 2006, 2007 and now in 2008 (which was never explained by Company-AAG management)], registered and beneficial stockholders will need to VOTE A PROXY CARD THAT WILL BE AVAILABLE ONLY AT THE END OF OUR PROXY STATEMENT, which will be available at EDGAR and www.votepal.com/.
 Please note that the management of the Company-AAG is not required to include the names of the CHALLENGER nominees on the AAG'S proxy card and VIF.